DataShades/ckanext-files/docs/implementation-example.md

 ```

+!!! info

     The result may be confusing: we returning Row object from the stream
     method.
 But our goal is to return *any* iterable that produces bytes.
 Row is
     iterable(tuple-like).
 And it contains only one item - value of column with file
     content, i.e, bytes.
-So it satisfy the requirements.
+So it satisfies the requirements.

 Now you can check content via CLI once again.